ziyadkadekara/Talento/README.md

-# Achievement Uploader
+# Talento Web App

 ## Project Description

-Achievement Uploader is a web-based application that allows students to showcase their achievements to the public.
+Talento is a web-based application that allows students to showcase their achievements to the public.
 The application is designed to help students upload their academic, co-curricular, and extracurricular achievements, and display them on their profiles.
 The project aims to increase the status of the department by highlighting the achievements of the students.

 ## Features